Published on Sep 08, 2020 and last reviewed on Mar 02, 2023 - 6 min read

 The following tips might help lower the risk of colon cancer:

-Your diet should include fruits, vegetables, and whole grains.
-They are a good source of vitamins and minerals.
+The diet should include fruits, vegetables, and whole grains because vitamins and minerals are abundant in them.

 Avoid binge drinking and limit the consumption of alcohol.

 Try to exercise at least four days a week for a minimum of 30 minutes.